-partch's guitars
+partch guitars

-Partch's first Adapted Guitar 1 was a used 1928 Martin O-18K parlor guitar that he purchased in New York in August of 1934.
-Shortly afterwards – with the aid of a grant from the Carnegie Foundation – he departed the United States for London to study (amongst other things) the history of intonation at the British Museum.
-Up until 1942 or 1943 he gradually developed the fingerboard layout on this guitar, adding more frets as new pieces were composed and new pitches were required.
+Partch's first Adapted Guitar 1 was a used 1928 Martin O-18K parlor guitar, purchased in New York in August 1934.
+With the aid of a grant from the Carnegie Foundation he departed the United States shortly thereafter for London, to study (amongst other things) the history of intonation at the British Museum.
+Up until 1942 or 1943 he gradually developed the fingerboard layout on this guitar, adding more frets as new pieces were composed and additional pitches were required.
 He replaced the usual low, wire-style frets on the original instrument with high stainless-steel ones, fitted into slots in a brass plate which was then screwed onto the neck.
-The six strings of this guitar were tuned in three pairs of octaves, separated by the interval of a just major third around Partch's fundamental tone 1/1 (G).
-This produced a justly tuned augmented chord, from low to high: 8/5 (Eb) – 1/1 (G) – 5/4 (B).
+The six open strings of this guitar were tuned in three octave pairs, separated by the interval of a just major third around Partch's fundamental tone, 1/1 (G).
+This produced a justly tuned augmented triad, from low to high: 8/5 (Eb) – 1/1 (G) – 5/4 (B).
 As with the majority of the composer's instruments, this first Adapted Guitar 1 did not actually contain all of the ratios in the forty-three-note-to-the-octave scale that Partch would later become known for.
+In the rarer first edition of his book Genesis Of A Music [1949] Partch wrote regarding the first Adapted Guitar 1 that “the instrument is played more like a mandolin than a guitar, but its low range of pitch and 2/1 (octave) pairs contribute to a result that is unlike either."
+He used this specific instrument to perform the first three versions of Barstow [1941/42/43], the first two versions of U.S. Highball [1943], December, 1942 [1942] and Letter from Hobo Pablo [1943].

 In early 1945, whilst at the University of Wisconsin-Madison, Partch developed a fretless, electrified version (with two pickups!) of the first, acoustic Adapted Guitar 1.
-This new instrument was most likely originally a late 1930's National "Spanish Electric" archtop guitar, which which would soon acquire a more evocative nickname: the "New Yorker".
+This new instrument was most likely originally a late 1930's National "Spanish Electric" archtop guitar, which would soon acquire a more evocative nickname - the "New Yorker".
 Partch would go on to insert pinheads and brass rivets into this guitar's fingerboard to delineate an even greater number of microtonal pitches.
-Somewhat confusingly, this now three-stringed instrument was also given the name "Adapted Guitar 1", and was tuned exactly like its predecessor.
-The composer used this guitar up until at least 1954, but in only a handful of pieces - the 1946 recording of the second version of U.S. Highball, Vanity from the Eleven Intrusions [1950], the revised version of Letter from Hobo Pablo [1949/1950], the second version of The Letter [1950], and the draft score of the 1954 version of Barstow.
-It was temporarily left with friends in Sausalito in 1956 and regrettably lost.
+Somewhat confusingly, this now three-stringed instrument was also christened Adapted Guitar 1, and tuned exactly like its predecessor.
+Partch used this guitar up until at least 1954, but only in a handful of pieces: the 1946 recording of the second version of U.S. Highball, Vanity from the Eleven Intrusions [1950], the revised version of Letter from Hobo Pablo [1949/1950], the second version of The Letter [1950], and the draft score of the 1954 version of Barstow.
+It was temporarily left with friends in Sausalito at some point in 1956 and regrettably lost.

 //